-On 22 January 1879, the British Army suffered one of its worst defeats when Zulu forces massacred 1500 of its troops.
+On 22 January 1879, the British Army suffered one of its worst defeats when Zulu forces massacred 1500 of its troops at the Battle of Isandlwana.
 After the battle, a Zulu force of over 4,000 advanced on Rorke’s Drift.
 Zulu focusses on the ensuing 12-hour battle.

-There are some great touches from the Welsh stereotypes on show too: “They’ve got a good bass section but no decent tenors”, observes the troops’ choir leader of the massed scores of Zulus chanting war songs from the top of the ridge, before leading his comrades in a rendition of Men of Harlech.
+The next morning, the Zulus approach Rorke’s Drift and begin singing a Zulu war chant from the top of the ridge.
+“They’ve got a good bass section but no decent tenors”, observes the troops’ Welsh choir leader, before leading his comrades in a rendition of Men of Harlech.

 Watch carefully as they gather on the hilltops and look out for the legless, pre-digital Zulu “extras”.